Joonlol/DojoHelper/README.md

 > A: Yes!
 You can use this to safely get all 7000 points required for the black belt.

 _____________________________________________
-[November 2024] Changed CDN network, should fix dependency bug!
+[November 2024] Changed CDN network, should fix dependency bug